 September 15, 2025

 In the current scenario, launching financial products quickly and securely can be a challenge for companies that are not banks.
 Banking as a Service (BaaS) emerges as a strategic solution, allowing companies to offer services such as digital accounts, payments, and cards, always through authorized partners and within the regulatory scope.
-In this article, you will understand how BaaS works, when it makes sense to adopt it, and what regulatory and operational precautions are essential to reduce risks.
+In this article, you will understand how BaaS works, when it makes sense to adopt it, and what regulatory and operational care is essential to reduce risks.

 What is Banking as a Service (BaaS) and why does it matter?